benharosh/practical_application_3/README.md

   * Their marital status is single
   * Their job status is student, entrepreneur or retired
   * Younger (<30) customers
+  * Previously accepted marketing campaign
+  * Customers with their credit not in default
 - Run marketing campaigns when the interest rate (`Euribor 3 Month Rate`) is lower (<3.5%)
 - Focus on economic context attribute as `nr.emplyoed` - number of employees (quarterly indicator)